Is it legal to earn money online? This is the big question not many people ask themselves before they dive into digital marketing.

 What exactly does freelance mean?

-In short, a freelancer is a person who works a zero-hour contract by only getting paid for work done.
+A freelancer is a self-employed person who gets paid for the work they do.
 In general terms, this could be someone who is a writer, performer, or even someone selling a product or providing a service within a time frame (per hour or per day).

 Luckily for me, I did some research just as I recommended you do and found that in the country I’m currently living in, any activity you do that brings in money needs a business permit.

 However, in many countries, this is not the case.
-Each country has its own rules and regulations when it comes to being self-employed.
+Every country has different rules about self-employment.

 It would be in your best interest to check with your countries self-employed guidelines on what they consider to be freelance and if your field falls under that.

-If it is considered freelance, starting your business will be a little easier.
+If your business is considered freelance, this will make it a little easier.
 If it’s not then you will have to go through your country’s process of receiving some sort of legal permit that will allow you to operate that activity in your country.

 Nobody on the internet ever talks about the risks involved when you start earning money online.